kailevy/EthnoModel/reports/final_report.md

 ![](./images/final_graphs/agent_sweeps/sweep_agent_mutation_misp.png)

-*Last 100 timestep average of mutation sweep.
+*The mean number of agents for each behavior of the final 100 steps simulations with mutation sweep.
 Ethnocentrism still dominates in the end, although slightly less convincingly than most other simulations.
 Humanitarianism does slightly better, and the misperception mean settles at 45-50% in most cases when mutation is above 20%.*

 ![](./images/final_graphs/agent_sweeps/cell_mutation_misp.png)

 *Cell graph of above sweep, showing ethnocentric dominance despite early humanitarian improvements.*

 **Interpretation** -
 One key take-away from these results is that even with inherited misperception, ethnocentric behavior emerges dominant.
 There is a clear trend for misperception to mutate down to some "steady state", which is around 25-30% with our default rate of 5% mutation, but as high as 50% for higher mutation rates.
-As we saw in the previous experiments, ethnocentrism only suffered significantly when the misperception rate was very high, so this "steady-state" behavior is what allows ethnocentrism to dominate.
+As we saw in the previous experiments, ethnocentrism only suffered significantly when the misperception rate was very high, so this steady-state behavior is what allows ethnocentrism to dominate.
 We can see that while misperception remains high, humanitarianism does well.
 However, it is generally disadvantageous for agents (especially ethnocentric ones) to misperceive their neighbors, so the decline of misperception towards its steady state closely matches the rise of ethnocentrism in our simulations.
-Additionally, the starting misperception values do not seem to make a big difference in the long run of things-- regardless, the misperception trait evolves to its natural steady state.
+Additionally, the starting misperception values do not make a big difference in the long run of things-- regardless, the misperception trait evolves to its natural steady state.

 ## Bibliography